Karthi-Mano/Everything-About-Python/README.md

-# Python_Tutorial
+# Everythin about Python
-Python Tutorial for Beginners
+Learn Python